 1969 - The Wike House, Devon PA.
 Unbuilt.
 Model photos by Steven Hill.

-1970 - The Peter Brant Residence I, aka A House in Connecticut, 417 Taconic Road (near East Middle Patent Road), Greenwich CT.
+1970 - The Peter Brant Residence I, aka A House in Connecticut, 417 Taconic Road, Greenwich CT.
+Additions were designed in 1976 and 1978, both unbuilt.
 Photos by Cervin Robinson.
-Additions were designed in 1976 and 1978, both unbuilt.

 1972 - The Robert Venturi House, Wissahickon Avenue, 1025 Kitchens Lane, Philadelphia PA.
 Contrary to some publications, Venturi did not design this house.
 He simply bought it.

 1975 - The Peter Brant House II, Tucker's Town Road, Tuckers Town, Bermuda.
-Photo by Tom Bernard.
+Featured in Architectural Record Houses of 1981.
+Project architect, John Chase; built by Linden Construction; photo by Tom Bernard; structural engineer, Onions Bouchard McCullough.

-1975 - The Peter Brant and Jed Johnson House, aka House in Vail, 330 Rockledge Road, Vail Village CO.
+1975 - The Peter Brant and Jed Johnson House, aka House in Vail, 330 Rockledge Road, Vail CO.
 Photo by Steven Izenhour.
-Jed Johnson was an interior decorator who worked with Andy Warhol, as well as being his life partner for several years.
-He died young in a 1996 airline crash.

-1978 - The Peter H. Flint and Karen Gebhart House, aka House in Delaware, aka Flintwoods Preserve, 205 Center Meeting Road, Greenville (Wilmington) DE.
+1978 - The Peter H. Flint and Karen Gebhart House, aka House in Delaware, aka Flintwoods Preserve, 205 Center Meeting Road, Wilmington DE.
+Flintwoods Preserve is a large barn used for Brandywine Baroque concerts, a group of musicians started by Karen Gebhart.
+Featured in GA Houses 17.
 Photo by Matt Wargo.
-Flintwoods Preserve is a large barn that they use for concerts for Brandywine Baroque, a group of musicians started by Karen Gebhart.

 1979 - The Irving and Betty Abrams House, 118A Woodland Road, Pittsburgh PA.
 Located next door to the Giovanitti House by Richard Meier.
-Sold to neighbor Bill Snyder in 2018 who plans to destroy it.
+After Betty Abrams' death, it was sold in 2018 to adjacent neighbor William and Patricia Snyder who destroyed it in 2022.

 1979 - The Peter Brant House, aka Mount Vernon House Competition, 385 Taconic Road, Greenwich CT.
 Unbuilt.
 Despite all their previous work for the client, Venturi and Scott Brown lost the commission to Allan Greenberg.